 As Executive Director of Finance and Section 151 Officer, he has direct responsibility for the Service’s Finance and Procurement functions.

 Martyn has over 25 years of experience of working in finance and is a fellow of the Association of Chartered Certified Accountants.

-Prior to joining the Service in January 2011 as the Head of Finance, Martyn had worked for Humberside Police and various NHS Trusts in a range of senior finance roles.
+Prior to joining the Service in January 2011 as the Finance Manager, Martyn had worked for Humberside Police and various NHS Trusts in a range of senior finance roles.

 Executive Director of People and Development - Christine Cooper